You have finished your book manuscript draft. Congratulations.

 Both apps do a great job when it comes to finding basic grammatical errors that you can correct.
 For spelling errors, each app corrects errors with one click.

-They are handy for locating and correcting obvious mistakes and typographical errors and make the first editing stage easier and quicker.
+They are handy for locating and correcting obvious mistakes and errors, and make the first editing stage easier and faster.

 2. What is copy editing?